 During the Spring Semester, three different tracks – Thematic Focus, Clinical Work or Academic Research – allow students to pursue their particular interests.
 Allocation of places in the different tracks is based on a competitive selection process.

-Students who want to deepen, broaden and diversify their knowledge in particular thematic areas can follow two optional courses.
-Organized around small and intimate learning communities, they allow selected students to address topical issues like the rule of law in practice, peacebuilding in post-conflict and fragile situations or the case law and practice of international criminal law with leading experts and practitioners.
+Students who want to deepen, broaden and diversify their knowledge in particular thematic areas by attending two seminars during the Spring Semester.
+Organized around small and intimate learning communities, they allow selected students to address topical issues with leading experts and practitioners.

 Clinical Work, in the form of research internships or participation in a moot court, provides a solid exposure to practical work and situations.

-Research internships with leading actors like the Office of the United Nations High Commissioner for Human Rights (OHCHR) or the International Center for Transitional Justice (ICTJ) allow selected students to acquire first-hand professional experience and put in practice what they learn in class.
-Students are accompanied during the entire duration of their research internships via a rolling seminar that provides peer-to-peer support and exchange of ideas.
+Research internships with leading actors like the United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA), the Federal Department of Foreign Affairs' Task Force for Dealing with the Past or the International Center for Transitional Justice (ICTJ) allow selected students to acquire first-hand professional experience and put in practice what they learn in class.
+Students are accompanied during the entire duration of their research internships via seminars that provide peer-to-peer support and exchange of ideas.

 The Geneva Academy does not offer PhD programmes.
 Yet, a number of graduates have been accepted in PhD programmes at the University of Geneva, the Graduate Institute of International and Development Studies and other universities.

 The programme deeply engages students in the philosophical and academic approaches to transitional justice and exposes them to the practice of transitional justice through regular interaction with practitioners in Geneva and in the field.